uptane/deployment-considerations/exceptional_operations.md

 **Figure 2.** *Uptane allows the installation of images that have the same release counter as what is currently installed.*

 The advantage to this method is that it is simple.
 It allows the OEM to easily install interchangeable versions of the same image.
-In the example shown in Figure 2, “foo.img” may simply be a version of “bar.img” containing diagnostic functions.
-Therefore, the OEM may install either “bar.img” or “foo.img’ on the same ECU.
+In the example shown in Figure 2, "foo.img" may simply be a version of "bar.img" containing diagnostic functions.
+Therefore, the OEM may install either "bar.img" or "foo.img" on the same ECU.
 The disadvantage of this method is that it allows attackers who compromise the Director repository to install obsolete images they can use to execute rollback attacks.
 Therefore, this method SHOULD NOT be used.

 In the second option, an OEM increments the release counter of an image whenever it is critical that an ECU not install images with lower release counters.
-In the example in Figure 3, if an ECU installs “foo.img,” then it cannot install “bar.img.”
+In the example in Figure 3, if an ECU installs "foo.img," then it cannot install "bar.img."
 This is done to prevent the installation of compatible images with lower release counters that have known security vulnerabilities, rather than newer images in which these vulnerabilities have been fixed.

 <img align="center" src="assets/images/except_3_diffimage_samecounter2.png" width="500" style="margin: 0px 20px"/>